freedomofkeima/messenger-maid-chan/README.md

 ## Future Ideas

 - Image recognition, e.g.: waifu recognizer - https://github.com/nagadomi/lbpcascade_animeface or self-created
-- Natural Language processing for conversing daily conversation (Naturally we can use IBM Watson or Google Cloud Speech, but the model "probably" differs from Maid-chan requirement)
+- Natural Language processing for conversing daily conversation (Naturally we can improve it with IBM Watson or Google Cloud Speech, but the model "probably" differs from Maid-chan requirement)
 - IoT with home electronics
 - Mini games
 - etc